MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/quick-start.md

 ### The Rig

 When creating a VR Builder scene, the default rig is created directly in the scene and can be edited or replaced like any game object.
-Find more about rig customization in the [XR Rig](xr-rig.md) article.
+Learn more about rig customization in the [XR Rig](xr-rig.md) article.

 ### Process Editor